duarteocarmo/automation-post/report-automation-part-1.md

 )
 ```

-Let's brake this down: the `pm.execute_notebook` function takes 3 arguments.
+Let's break this down: the `pm.execute_notebook` function takes 3 arguments.
 The first, `template.ipynb` is the name of the file what we will use as a base to run our notebook, the one with the `parameters` tag.
-The second argument, is the name of the new notebook that we will generate with the new arguments.
-Finally, `parameters` is a dictionnary of the variables that we want to impose to our template, in this case, the `filename` variable, that will now point to our february sales report.
+The second argument is the name of the new notebook that we will generate with the new arguments.
+Finally, `parameters` is a dictionary of the variables that we want to impose to our template, in this case, the `filename` variable, that will now point to our February sales report.

 After running the above code, you will notice a new file in your directory: